Frequently Asked Questions: ICANN Fellowship Program

 How will the stipend work?

 All Fellows are eligible to receive a flat stipend not to exceed US $500.00.
-One half of the stipend will be provided to Fellows at the ICANN Meeting; the remaining half will be received by wire transfer, following successful completion of that Fellowship program.
+One half of the stipend will be provided to Fellows before or at the ICANN Meeting; the remaining half will be received by wire transfer, following successful completion of that fellowship and submission of post-meeting report.

 Do I need insurance?